christopherobin/mage/lib/msgServer/msgStream/Readme.md

 The first element is a string that represents the type of the message.
 This may be used as the event name in a client-side event emitter.
 The optional second element is the real payload of the message.

-A common convention is for event names to be dot-separated.
-A client may choose to implement the emission of an event in chunks from most-relevant to least-relevant.
-For example, the event `shop.purchase` with data `{ "item": "boots" }` may be emitted twice.
+Message types may be dot-separated.
+A client may choose to implement delivery of messages through the emission of an event in chunks from most-relevant to least-relevant.
+For example, the message of type `shop.purchase` with data `{ "item": "boots" }` may be emitted twice:

 1. `shop.purchase` with data `{ "item": "boots" }`
 2. `shop` with data `{ "item": "boots" }`